mkikets99/CAHBotDatabase/packs/en/disgdeck/README.md

 | Instead of using wax to buff the deck, the E-5 and below are forced to use _. | 1 |
 | Interrogators are now using _ and _ as their new go-to torture methods. | 2 |
 | June is LGBT Pride Month.
 What is the Marine Corps doing to celebrate? | 1 |
-| Look, over there!
-It's a bomb crater!
+| Look, over there!It's a bomb crater!
 It's a mass grave!
 No, it's _! | 1 |
 | Marine Corps coloring books filled with pictures of _ and _ are now being issued to all Recruits. | 2 |